 13. The relationship between KARI and ICRAF has come along way and is currently satisfactory for the achievement of project objectives.
-However, the shortcomings highlighted in the report, particularly the need for scientific staff on the ground, should be addressed to enhance successful implementation of the project.
+However, the shortcomings highlighted in the report, particularly the need for scientific staff on the ground, should be addressed to enhance successful implementation of the project once the legal backing of a contract is in place.